 This is a book of meetings.
 A mother meets her baby.
 A man steps into his childhood.
 An old man encounters Godfather Death.
 And in the persona of Harald Hardrada, a passionate man wrestles with his fantasies, and north meets south.
 The Breaking Hour invokes Orpheus and Atargatis, Pierre de Ronsard and Beethoven, and moves from Hades to a hellish warzone, the high Alps and to the creeks and saltmarshes of his own beloved north Norfolk.

 Open your heart to its slow roll

 from the flares of Forties and wild Viking,

 at last first landing on Scolt Head.

-When the fret
+when the fret

-lifts and the world glows wholly wonderful,
+lifts and the world grows wholly wonderful,

 (and) we believe for a moment that we've levelled

-our gaxe and are singing in unison.
+our gaze and are singing in unison.

-The Mountains of Norfolk was published by Enitharmon Press in early summer 2011 and won the EDP/Jarrold's East Anglian Book Awards Prize for Poetry in 2012.
+Crossley-Holland's The Mountains of Norfolk was published by Enitharmon Press in early summer 2011 and won the EDP/Jarrold's East Anglian Book Awards Prize for Poetry in 2012.